kiranreddy4433E/day-2/README.md

 ---

-**[100 Days of Code](https://www.100daysofcode.com/)** is a challenge created by Alexander Kallaway.
-Join the community using the hashtag `#100DaysOfCode` on Twitter and other social platforms.
+**[100 Days of Code](https://www.100daysofcode.com/)** is a challenge created by Ajinka Kulakarni, Amit Prabhu.
+You can find more information about it and join the community using the hashtag `#100DaysOfCode` on Linked in.

 ```java